 Useful for: looking up data from another sheet using 2 or more variables.

-This is useful when you need to remove the duplicates and aggregate their results.
+This is useful when you need to remove the duplicates and aggregate their results on excel in marketing.
 For example if you have multiple entries for each channel for each day and you just want to aggregate all channels into a daily topline performance report, consolidate does the trick.

 Useful for: aggregate duplicate entries to provide a topline performance report.